YangJiaaaa/QR-in-China-Pre/README.md

 ## Why is mobile payment hot only in China?

-## Some ideas about use of public resources
+## Something about Sharing Bikes ...Some ideas about use of public resources

 ## Future